-The Alliance is committed to advancing the cause of Clean Technologies worldwide and encouraging their global implementation as a way to set the world on the path of sustainable development and improve the quality of life on Earth.
+The Alliance is committed to advancing efficient solutions worldwide as a way to set the world on a path toward sustainable development and to improve the quality of life on Earth.

-The Alliance brings together the start-ups, companies, institutions and organizations producing, implementing or supporting the use of Clean Technologies with the goal to create synergies and share knowledge in order to improve the overall value chain.
+The Alliance brings together the start-ups, companies, institutions and organizations producing, implementing or supporting the use of efficient solutions with the goal of creating synergies and sharing knowledge to improve the overall value chain.

-The Alliance demonstrates concrete and tangible solutions to support governments, corporations and institutions in reaching their environmental and health targets, depending on their specific situation.
+The Alliance demonstrates concrete, tangible and efficient solutions to support governments, corporations and institutions in reaching their environmental and health targets, with respect to their specific situation.

-As one of the direct legacies of the Solar Impulse project, the World Alliance for Clean Technologies is fully administered by the Solar Impulse Foundation.
+As one of the direct legacies of the Solar Impulse project, the World Alliance for Efficient Solutions is fully administered by the Solar Impulse Foundation.

 Bertrand Piccard to launch partnership with the European Commission